mathieu-benoit/myakscluster/README.md

 ## Prerequisites

 - Install Azure CLI
-- Install Terraform (optional)
+- Install Terraform
-- Install Azure DevOps CLI extension
+  - _Optional if you would like to leverage Terraform instead of Azure CLI._
-- Install Azure ConnectedK8s CLI extension
+- Install Azure ConnectedK8s and KubernetesConfiguration CLI extensions
-- Install Azure KubernetesConfiguration CLI extension
+  - _Optional if you would like to use Azure Arc enabled Kubernetes._

 ## Configuration pre-provisioning